 Describes special characteristics of products like category, max. duration, etc. They can be merged with the contracts’ information via the unique product code.
 In total about 300 lines.

-The project is splited in two sub-projects: sales (premium amount) prediction and churn prediction and will be presented in this part by sub-project for a better understandability.
+The project is split in two sub-projects: sales (premium amount) prediction and churn prediction and will be presented in this part by sub-project for a better understandability.

-II.1.
 Sales prediction